Students seated in a large classroom with laptops open in front of them

 Introductory Core Courses

 Students must complete two of the following three courses, all designed to introduce students to major Communication theories, research, and substantive topics of study.
-If a student completes all three introductory core survey courses, the third course may count toward the Comm major elective course requirements.
+These courses must be completed by the second semester of their Junior year.
+If a student completes all three introductory core survey courses, the third course may count towards their intermediate COMM elective requirement.
 The three introductory courses are:

 Research Methods